Hemp 101 + so much more…

 While “CBD” is the common language for hemp extract, there are many other compounds found in the flowers of the hemp plant that may contribute to wellness when consumed.

 Our products are made from Full Spectrum, Whole Flower Hemp Extract which means that through our extraction process, we retain as much of the full spectrum plant profile as possible.
 This delivers what is known as an ‘ensemble effect’ that may provide more effective results.
 Using full-spectrum is sort of like eating a salad, while using “CBD only” isolate is like only eating the lettuce.

 You can see on the chart below that many other primary cannabinoids have a benefit, and each cannabinoid tends to work more effectively when they are all taken together.

 CBD isolate is made by extracting only the CBD compound from the hemp flower.
 It removes the other important plant parts- the terpenes, flavonoids, and other cannabinoids.
 This process removes all THC, rather than the 0.3% in full-spectrum products, and also eliminates the ‘ensemble effect’.

 Each product that Salt Creek Hemp sells has below 0.3% THC, which is the legal limit passed by the farm bill in January 2019.
 We do not sell or distribute any products that are in violation of the United States Controlled Substances Act.

 While both part of the Cannabis Sativa plant genus, marijuana and hemp are bred very differently.
 Marijuana has been bred to be high in THC (10-15%), which is the psychoactive compound.
-Eleven Acres whole flower hemp extract has no more than 0.3% THC, meaning no psychoactive properties.
+Salt Creek Full Spectrum Hemp Extract has no more than 0.3% THC, meaning no psychoactive properties.

 Can I give Salt Creek Hemp products to my pet?